dojo/docs/dijit/layout.rst

 HTML and Layouts
 ================

-Typically HTML has bottom-up sizing, where a container is as big as it's contents, so that given
+Typically HTML has bottom-up sizing, where a container is as big as its contents, so that given

 .. code-example::